Configuring the hostname (v2)

 bin/kc.[sh|bat] start --hostname=mykeycloak --hostname-debug=true

-Then after Keycloak started properly, open your browser and go to:
+After Keycloak starts properly, open your browser and go to: http://mykeycloak:8080/realms/<your-realm>/hostname-debug

 Relevant options